 A funded internship may not take place in a country on either the U.S. State Department "warning" or Treasury "embargo" lists (except when an embargo is specifically directed toward a narrow set of individuals or circumstances in a country.)
 Travel warnings can be accessed at: www.travel.state.gov.

 In general, each student may only receive internship funding ONCE during her time at Bryn Mawr.
 Summer Funding is competitive and priority is given to students who have never received funding before.
 In some cases, exceptions may include the following:

-- Alumnae Regional Scholars, previous recipients of the Projects for Peace grant, and previous Hepburn Center interns are eligible to receive internship funding for a second summer through a different fund in the Dean's Office.
+- Previous Alumnae Regional Scholars, previous recipients of the Projects for Peace grant, and previous Hepburn Center interns are eligible to receive internship funding for a second summer through the LILAC Summer Internship Funding program.

 - A student may receive funding for summer research one summer (e.g. Hanna Holborn Gray Grant, Mellon Mays Undergraduate Fellowship, Science Dept. Research) and for a summer internship another summer.